 Terms & Conditions

-We hope that everyone has a positive experience when visiting the Errol Flynn Filmhouse.
+We hope that everyone has a positive experience when visiting the Northampton Filmhouse.
 However, we reserve the right to refuse admission or request any ticket holder to leave the cinema and take appropriate action to enforce this right and to provide alternative seats to those purchased of the same or greater value.

 Tickets are required for each child attending a performance, unless specifically advertised as a parent and baby screening.
 Parents are reminded that some performances are not suitable for young children.
 If you encounter any problems please let one of our staff know immediately and they will endeavour to rectify the problem.

-The Errol Flynn Filmhouse and the adjacent Royal & Derngate are strictly no smoking buildings.
+The Northampton Filmhouse and the adjacent Royal & Derngate are strictly no smoking buildings.
 Please ensure that all mobile devices, including phones and tablets are switched off.
 The use of cameras, and any recording equipment in the cinema are prohibited.
 Ticket holders consent to the recording and filming of themselves as audience members.

-Tickets cannot be sold or offered for sale by customers from the Errol Flynn Filmhouse or from Royal & Derngate’s premises except from the Box Office.
+Tickets cannot be sold or offered for sale by customers from the Northampton Filmhouse or from Royal & Derngate’s premises except from the Box Office.
 Only tickets purchased from our Box Office or our approved agents are valid for admission.
 Reselling a ticket for profit or commercial gain makes it void and the ticket holder may be refused entry.

 Exchanges or Refunds